 Encouraging healthy nutrition habits at school

-At Brighton Grammar we are committed to putting the nutritional education delivered in the classrooms into practice by ensuring healthy food and beverages are readily accessible at school.
-All our canteens at Brighton Grammar will be removing discretionary foods and providing food and beverages in accordance with the Australian Guide to Healthy Eating requirements.
-Not only will this support students with their physical growth and wellbeing, but it will also promote future positive food choice behaviours beyond childhood and adolescents.
+Increasingly schools are committed to putting the nutritional education delivered in the classrooms into practice by ensuring healthy food and beverages are readily accessible at school.
+Canteens are increasingly removing discretionary foods and providing food and beverages in accordance with the Australian Guide to Healthy Eating requirements.
+Not only will this support students with their physical growth and wellbeing, but it will also promote future positive food choice behaviours beyond childhood and adolescence.